 Day 2: 10am – 6.00pm

+Camera familiarisation.
 PRACTICAL SHOOT EXERCISE.
-Each student takes a turn in the role of director or other member of the crew and together they will shoot a scene.
-Simon will point out common pitfalls, encourage good practice and give out tips to save your bacon in the edit suite!
+Each student takes a turn in the role of director or other crew members, and together they will shoot a scene.
+Simon will point out common pitfalls, encourage good practice, and give tips to save your bacon in the edit suite!

-PLUS the script exercise which will “change the way you look at every script”.
+PLUS the script exercise will “change the way you look at every script”.